eftieell/intro_programming_2/src/chapters/functions/function_return_values.md

     return number%2 == 0
 ```

 The `while`-loop repeatedly divides by 10 using integer division (shifting the number to the right), until only one digit remains.
-That digit is the first digit of the original number.
+That digit is the first digit (left-most digit) of the original number.
 Then on the last line, the expression `number%2==0` evaluates to `True`  if that first digit is even, and `False` if that first digit is odd.
 The `True` or `False` value gets returned.

 Here's an example of a code snippet that uses the function: